Bert5580/Bank_Loans/README.md

-# Bank Loans System for QB-Core
+# QB-Core Bank Loans System for QB-Core

 This project is a FiveM script designed to integrate a loan system into servers running the QB-Core framework.
 The system allows players to take loans, manage debts, and repay them over time with configurable interest rates.